Armaments Center leadership attends presentation of West Point cadets’ capstone projects

-WEST POINT, N.Y. - United States Military Academy cadets present their capstone projects at the Projects Day Research Symposium on Thursday, April 23.
+WEST POINT, N.Y. - Several of the U.S. Army Combat Capabilities Development Command (DEVCOM) Armaments Center’s leadership were on hand to review capstone projects by United States Military Academy (USMA) cadets during the Projects Day Research Symposium on Thursday, April 23.

+USMA, with whom the Armaments Center has a very close relationship, prepares the next generation of Army leadership for tomorrow’s battlefield; through their capstones, cadets show what they have learned and will bring to the table in the future.
+The two entities frequently collaborate, offering one another their expertise and engineering capabilities.

+Armaments Center representatives, including Director Chris Grassano and Munitions Engineering and Technology Center Executive Director Anthony Sebasto, spent the day in the Mechanical and Aerospace Engineering (MAE) department.
+Armaments Center leadership listened to project out-briefs and engaged in one-on-one conversations with cadets later in the afternoon.

 |Date Taken: